Help ensure you implement something that actually gets used and provides value quickly

 There are several great enterprise-level software applications on the market that provide a robust set of tools to help owners and program managers manage capital construction programs and effectively report off their progress.
 The best software adoptions have several common success factors.
 Make sure to follow these five guidelines to make your construction program management software implementation is a success.

 Get leadership involved.
 If leadership is not committed to the tools procured, the implementation will not succeed.
 Just like a good parent, leadership must set expectations and enforce them.
-If people are permitted to continue the status quo, then the status quo will win, regardless of how useful the tool is for managing the program.
+If people are permitted to continue the status quo, then the status quo will win, regardless of how useful the tool is for managing your program.
 Have leadership set status update meetings the first 3 to 6 months during adoption and refer to that tool for the updates.
-Insist on the information be accessible live during that meeting to ensure compliance, and that the most up-to-date information is added to the tool.
+Insist the information be accessible during that meeting to ensure compliance, and that the most up-to-date information is added to the tool.

 Keep it simple and in phases

-Know your Stakeholders & get them involved
+Know your stakeholders and get them involved

 Review it, learn from it